-Alright everyone.
 Take everything you know about theme park lines and just throw it away.
 Just kidding ... well, kinda.
-Disney MaxPass is here to shake things up.
-We have spent several days literally hopping from one ride to the next without standing in line or running all over the park to collect FASTPASSes.
-While our daily step count is down, our ride numbers are way up.
 Disneyland recently revamped its free FASTPASS system, which is still in place, and introduced an optional paid service called Disney MaxPass.
-The wait is over.
+Since it's debut, we've spent our days literally hopping from one ride to the next without standing in line or running all over the park to collect FASTPASSES.
+While our daily step count is down, our ride numbers are way up!

 Disney MaxPass – What You Need To Know